-Advice for visitors on the autism spectrum on what you will see, hear and do if visiting Parliament.
+Advice for visitors on the autistic spectrum on what you will see, hear and do if visiting UK Parliament.

 This section is designed to help visitors on the autistic spectrum understand what will happen on their journey through Parliament.

 If you are planning a visit and would like support you can email Visitor Services or call 020 7219 4114.
 You can also bring a companion with you.

 The Parliamentary Estate is spread out over many buildings.
 This includes the Palace of Westminster, home of the House of Commons and House of Lords.
 There are other buildings, including Portcullis House on the opposite side of Bridge Street.